 4.3.19.21 U-APSD coexistence

 The U-APSD coexistence capability enables the non-AP STA to indicate a requested transmission duration to the AP for use of U-APSD service periods.
 Use of the transmission duration enables the AP to transmit frames during the service period and improve the likelihood that the non-AP STA receives the frames when the non-AP STA is experiencing interference.
-The U-APSD coexistence capability reduces the likelihood that the AP transmits frames during the service period that are not received successfully.
+The U-APSD coexistence capability reduces the likelihood that the AP transmits frames during the service period that are not received.

 2184.37